eScienceLab/eScienceLab.github.io/_products/taverna.md

 website: http://www.taverna.org.uk/
 ---

-Taverna is  powerful, scalable, open source & domain independent Workflow Management System – a suite of tools used to design and execute scientific workflows and aid *in silico* experimentation comprising:
+Taverna is  powerful, scalable, open source & domain independent Workflow Management System written in Java – a suite of tools used to design and execute scientific workflows and aid *in silico* experimentation comprising:

  *  **Workbench** (desktop client application)
  *  **Command Line Tool** (for a quick execution of workflows from a terminal)
  *  **Server** (for remote execution of workflows)
- *  **Player** (Web interface plugin for submitting workflows for remote execution)
+ *  **Player** (Web interface plugin for submitting workflows for remote execution written in Ruby on Rails)
  *  **Taverna Online** (for creation of Taverna workflows from a Web browser)

 ###Top features